ericgong2005/CS2620_Wire_Protocols/Documentation/engineering_notebook.md

 # Engineering Notebook

 ## Contents
-- Initial Planning
+- Planning
+- Changes

-## Initial Plan Draft:
+## Planning
-We split the initial plan down into a couple modularized and separate implementations.
+We split the plan down into a couple modularized and separate implementations.
 This will ensure that each portion can be changed with minimal impact on other components, as well increase our ability to remain organized.

 ### Key Components:
 - File organization